The Best Vitamins and Supplements for a Healthy Heart

 Recommended Dosage.

-1,000–4,000 IU daily, depending on individual blood levels assessed by 25 OHD test.
+1,000 to 4,000 IU daily, depending on individual blood levels assessed by 25 OHD tests.
 Get guidance from a healthcare provider for customized dosing.

 5. Soluble Fiber.